 The indicative amount will be proposed during the negotiations on the new financial perspectives for the period 2000-2006.
 It may be reviewed in the light of the outcome of these negotiations to take account of the balance agreed between the areas of cooperation deemed priorities in the Commission communications on Agenda 2000 and the new financial perspectives.

-- 7.2 Itemised breakdown of cost (p.m.) - 7.3 Operational expenditure on studies, meetings of experts etc. included in Part B

-7.4 Schedule for multiannual operations: Not applicable (p.m.)
+- 7.2 Itemised breakdown of cost (p.m.) - 7.3 Operational expenditure for studies, experts etc. included in Part B of the budget - 7.4 Schedule of commitment and payment appropriations: Not applicable (p.m.)